Welcome to housing Twitter, the shoutiest debate on the internet

 But under that broad alignment, the core of the debate among housing Twitter participants, Freemark says, “is between people who you might call NIMBYs and people you might call YIMBYs.”
 The acronyms, respectively, stand for “not in my backyard” and “yes in my backyard”; they indicate people who are broadly against new construction, and people who are broadly in favor of it.

-“But if you start drilling down into the micro-level stuff in these categories, there’s some more tension,” adds Michael Sweeney, a film and TV editor based in San Francisco who’s very active on housing Twitter, and who got interested in the debate after having to navigate tenant protection laws in New York City to settle a dispute with a landlord while he was living there.
+“But if you start drilling down into the micro-level stuff in these categories, there’s some more tension,” adds Michael Sweeney, a film and TV editor based in San Diego who’s very active on housing Twitter, and who got interested in the debate after having to navigate tenant protection laws in New York City to settle a dispute with a landlord while he was living there.
 The categories of YIMBY and NIMBY contain several subcategories that are often in conflict, making for a complicated intersection of priorities and points of disagreement.

 Unpacking Yes In My Backyard

 In the YIMBY camp, for instance, there’s a faction of generally more left-wing participants who are in favor of building more housing overall but also focusing on adding publicly funded or permanently affordable housing (they’re sometimes called PHIMBY, for “public housing in my backyard).
 Their argument is that new construction, if set at a price point existing residents can afford, can help combat gentrification.
-Sasha Perigo, who writes for the Bay Area-based outlet Hoodline and who is very active in housing Twitter (she describes herself as “Very Online,” capital letters included), considers herself in this camp.
+Sasha Perigo, a writer who is very active in housing Twitter (she describes herself as “Very Online,” capital letters included), considers herself in this camp.
 Perigo, who’s involved with the housing and homelessness issues in the Democratic Socialists of America’s San Francisco chapter, says she sees the need for new construction in crowded cities like San Francisco, but also the need to ensure that new construction is accessible to people with a range of incomes and that it takes into account the needs and rights of the current residents who it might affect.
 In her mind, it’s possible to marry the need for tenant protections like rent control with the need for new housing.

-On the other end of the YIMBY camp, though, “is a small but very influential group of people who are against tenant protections and building affordable housing,” Sweeney says.
-These people are often referred to as “market urbanists” as they advocate for adding new market-rate housing supply through private development.
+On the other end of the YIMBY camp, though, Sweeney says there’s “a small but very influential group of people,” who are often referred to as “market urbanists” as they advocate for adding new market-rate housing supply through private development.
 While a handful of policy analysts and planners fall in this camp independently, the greatest force on housing Twitter is the Market Urbanism account, which counts nearly 30,000 followers and very frequently weighs in on housing discussions on the site.
 To them, housing affordability does not need to be legislated or mandated; it can be created by manipulating the supply side of the market so that housing costs overall level off.
 In housing-strapped cities like San Francisco, the YIMBY movement holds particular sway because of just how little progress has been made in accommodating the influx of new people: Since 2010, San Francisco has added eight times more jobs than new housing.
 Sonja Trauss was one of the originators of the YIMBY movement.
 She now serves as the co-executive director of the California Renters Legal Advocacy and Education Fund, which takes legal action against cities aiming to block new housing projects that comply with zoning codes.
 To Trauss, the YIMBY ethos “is about showing that it’s possible to build new housing.”

 Before they started organizing, Trauss says, “there was this pessimistic sense that San Francisco was built out—demand was more than the housing we had, but we were not able to do anything about it.”
 Trauss says that for her, the market urbanist approach is designed to rattle the system and wake people up to the fact that it’s both necessary and possible to materially alter the landscape of the city to make more units.
 For this camp, who the units go to and how affordable they are is a far secondary priority to the need to get them built at all.
 It’s a stance that tends to inflame the already contentious debate around gentrification and housing in cities like San Francisco: In 2017, for instance, Trauss drew condemnation for comparing opponents to a proposed luxury development in San Francisco’s Mission District to anti-immigrant Trump supporters, saying both are “unwelcoming to newcomers,” which needless to say did not go over well with the neighborhood’s majority Latinx advocates.